Gout can affect the ankles, heels and toes.

 Test and diagnosis

-While gout has painful and distinctive symptoms during flare-ups, its symptoms can be vague during other times, according to the NIAMS.
-Your doctor may extract a sample of joint fluid so it can be examined under a microscope for any presence of urate crystals.
+While gout has painful and distinctive symptoms during flare-ups, its symptoms can be vague during other times.
+A doctor may extract a sample of joint fluid so it can be examined under a microscope for any presence of urate crystals, according to the NIAMS.

 Certain joint infections can produce symptoms similar to gout.
-If an infection is suspected, your doctor may culture the joint fluid to see if any bacteria are present.
+If an infection is suspected, the doctor may check joint fluid for bacteria.

 Blood tests can reveal the concentration of uric acid in the blood and further confirm the diagnosis.
 However, according to the Mayo Clinic, blood tests can be misleading, because some gout patients do not have an unusual level of uric acid in their blood, and some people with high levels of uric acid do not go on to develop gout.

 The painful symptoms of gout can be alleviated by nonsteroidal anti-inflammatory drugs (NSAIDs), which can reduce both pain and inflammation around the joints, according to the University of Maryland.
-Depending on the severity of the flare-ups, patients can be treated with over-the-counter NSAIDs such as ibuprofen (such as Advil or Motrin), or naproxen (such as Aleve) or with prescription-strength painkillers such as indomethacin (available under the trade name Indocin).
+Depending on the severity of the flare-ups, patients can be treated with over-the-counter NSAIDs such as ibuprofen (Advil or Motrin), or naproxen (Aleve) or with prescription-strength painkillers such as indomethacin (available under the trade name Indocin).

-Corticosteriods, such as prednisone, can be injected directly into the affected joints for relief within a few hours, according to Mayo Clinic.
-However, despite their effectiveness, cortosteroids must be used sparingly, because they can weaken cartilage and bones, and therefore create even more joint problems down the line.
+Corticosteroids, such as prednisone, can be injected directly into the affected joints for relief within a few hours, according to Mayo Clinic.
+However, despite their effectiveness, corticosteroids must be used sparingly, because they can weaken bones or poor wound healing.

 Another pain reliever commonly used to reduce gout pain is colchicine.
 It is most effective when taken within the first 12 hours of symptoms, according to NIAMS.
 Once the flare-up subsides, the doctor may prescribe low, daily doses of colchicine to ward off future attacks.